Table of Contents

 Snowshoeing in Kananaskis takes place in the Rocky Mountains where weather can be fickle and can change on a dime.

 Dress in layers.
 You don’t want to get so hot that you sweat.
-I like a merino wool base layer on top (love this company) and bottom, lightweight pants that are ideal for snowshoeing and a midlayer on top.
-On top of all of that I usually start with the Patagonia down sweater.
-Then I’ll add a wind-proof, waterproof shell on top of that.
+I like a merino wool base layer on top-love this company -and bottom and lightweight pants that are ideal for snowshoeing.

-Take mittens, perhaps with a liner so you can just use the liner if it’s a warm day.
+Take mittens-perhaps with a liner so you can just use the liner if it’s a warm day.
 Take a warm hat and a buff or neck warmer.
 It’s always a good idea to throw in a few handwarmers.

 As for snowshoes, there are lots of variations across three categories – trail running, trail walking and mountain snowshoes.
 In the mountain category (which is what I would suggest) there is a range of prices from $170 to $320 plus per pair.
 Many of the MSR snowshoes for women get lots of five star ratings like these ones that are lightweight.

-Where to stay in Kananaskis Country
+Where to stay after a day of Kananaskis snowshoeing

 If you could spend a weekend in Kananaskis Country snowshoeing and relaxing instead of driving you’d have a lot more fun.
 There are a couple of choices unless you want to stay in Canmore.